 Wavy hair is absolutely a part of the curly hair family, but even wavy ladies occasionally want to slay big, bouncy curls.
 Start at the back of your head, working with 2-inch sections of clean, dry hair.
-Spray each section with heat protectant before wrapping it around a 2-inch curling iron barrel.
+Spray each section with a heat protectant like Redken Iron Shape 11 Thermal Holding Spray before wrapping it around a 2-inch curling iron barrel.
 Hold or clamp each section of hair for approximately 30-60 seconds (depending on your hair’s thickness).
 Continue curling 2-inch sections of your hair until you’ve completed your entire head.

 Pin Straight and Side Swept

 We love being able to slay our natural hair textures, but every once and awhile it’s fun to switch things up.
 If you’re looking to shake up your look for your next event, opt for pin straight hair.
 Make a deep side part on the left or right side of your head.
 Then, brush the smaller section of hair back and away from your face, securing it with several bobby pins.
 If you’d like to take your style to the next level, consider swapping out your regular bobby pins for a bedazzled, broach-like hair clip.